mmeewis/TL15/exercise2/README.md

 https://helpx.adobe.com/experience-manager/6-3/forms/using/adaptive-form-json-schema-form-model.html

-## Step 1 - Download your JSON Schema
+## Step 1 - Explore JSON Schema

-Download the [summit-tl15.schema.json](../resource/summit-tl15.schema.json) - right click to save it to your desktop.
-Or find it in the TL15-Master/resources folder on your Desktop.
+Expolore the the JSON schema that we will use to define the data model of our form.

 ```javascript
 {